emilhornlund/media-batch-renamer/README.md

 - `-v` or `--verbose`: Enable verbose mode for detailed output during processing.
 - `-r` or `--recursive`: Perform a recursive search for media files within subdirectories.
 - `-o` or `--output`: Specify the output directory for the organized files.
 By default, it uses the current directory.
+- `-n` or `--no-folders`: Prevent creating separate directories for Movies and TV shows, and save files directly to the specified output directory.
 - `-h` or `--help`: Display the help message with usage instructions.

 Sit back and let Media Batch Renamer organize and rename your media files!